Spoiler (media): Negative effects

 Many feel spoilers irrevocably diminish suspense, speculation, shock value, and the unique experience of organically discovering a narrative.
 The unpredictable journey is damaged if outcomes are known ahead of time.

 Similar to Christenfeld and Leavitt, in 2015, Benjamin Johnson and Judith Rosenbaum conducted an experiment to examine the impact of spoiler reveals on enjoyment.
-However, instead of short spoilers, the subjects were presented with thematic spoilers.
+However, instead of short spoilers, the subjects were presented with long spoilers.
 To assess the enjoyment, Johnson and Rosenbaum employed a multi-item measure, utilizing a 12-item enjoyment questionnaire, in contrast to Christenfeld's and Leavitt's use of a single-item measure of enjoyment.
-Their research revealed that, when exposed to thematic spoilers, more subjects reported findings of the stories to be less enjoyable due to their revealing nature.
+Their research revealed that, when exposed to long spoilers, more subjects reported findings of the stories to be less enjoyable due to their revealing nature.
 When confronted with a spoiler, it reduces one's ability to individually process and hinders their critical thinking skills about a given story.
 Therefore, spoilers may then diminish the motivation necessary to experience a work at all if the resolution has been revealed.

-Additionally, research conducted by Dr. Kevin Autry, Dr. William H. Levine and Michelle Betzer found that enjoyment was reduced when spoilers were introduced, particularly within short stories.
+Additionally, research conducted by Dr. Kevin Autry, Dr. William H. Levine and Michelle Betzer in 2016 found that enjoyment was reduced when spoilers were introduced, particularly within short stories.
 Their experiment had differed from Christenfeld and Leavitt's in that it featured even shorter spoilers and focused mainly on the story's end and its twist.

+Similarly, an experiment conducted by Susanna Oad, in 2016, found that spoilers, whether they were short, long or thematic, reduced subjects' perceived enjoyment, suspense and fun scores.
+Additionally, short and long spoilers decreased subjects' perceived movingness and lasting impression scores, while thematic spoilers increased those variables.